Notable Residents of Riverside County, California

-Riverside County is a place that many famous people have come from over the years.
+Riverside County, California is a place that many famous people have come from over the years.
 This listing of people from Riverside County includes many people who continue to be revered in the region.
 They include many people from the worlds of entertainment and sports alike.

 Barry Bonds has been one of the more controversial figures in the history of baseball.
 Even so, he is one of the most successful players in the sport’s history.
 He was born in Riverside in Riverside County and attended Serra High School in San Mateo before moving out of state to study at Arizona State University.
 He played professional baseball for more than twenty years and holds the records for most home runs in a season and most home runs hit in one’s career.